Zsolt821201/iDentity-ml-fyp-py/docs/report.md

     recognition profile and returns the result to the client station.

-4. The security station client displays a success message if the user is recognised
+4. The security station client displays a success message if the user is recognised.

-**Alternative Flows:**
+Alternative Flows:

-1. The application can not find a face in the video picture stream
+1. The application cannot find a face in the video picture stream.

-2. There are multiple faces in the video stream; the user is alerted to an error
+2. There are multiple faces in the video stream; the user is alerted to an error.

-3. If the user has already logged in, the system will alert the user they are already on the roster
+3. If the user has already logged in, the system will alert the user they are already on the roster.

-**Pre-Condition:**
+Pre-Condition:

-1. IsFaceLogin enabled is true for the user
+1. IsFaceLogin enabled is true for the user.

-2. The user must have a facial recognition profile stored in the system
+2. The user must have a facial recognition profile stored in the system.

-3. The user must have permission to access that specific location
+3. The user must have permission to access that specific location.

-**Post-Condition:**
+Post-Condition:

-The user is logged in and can access the building
+The user is logged in and can access the building.

-### Sign out with facial data
+### Sign out with facial data.

-**Brief Description:**
+Brief Description:

 The use case describes how a person signs out of a building using their face.

-**Trigger Event:**
+Trigger Event:

 The user walks up to sign out security station and looks at the camera.

-**Main Success Scenario:**
+Main Success Scenario:

-1. The system renders the logout screen and asks the user to look at the camera
+1. The system renders the logout screen and asks the user to look at the camera.

 2. The client security station streams pictures of the user's face to the server